swaxi/SGTool/README.md

 ![SGTools image](dialog.png)

 # changelog=0.2.19
+      * Move ArcGIS Pro files to their own directory
       * Update IGRF to allow up to 2030
       * Move Euler and IGRF to calcs directory
       * Compatibility with both QGIS4/QT6 and QGIS3/QT5